 - Are you limited to a certain list of providers, or can you see anyone?

 If you don't have health insurance, there are still ways for you to afford counseling.
 Many counselors offer lower fees based on income.
 Therapy groups are often less expensive than individual counseling.
-If you have Medicaid, you can go to Touchstone Health Partners, 525 W. Oak St., for counseling.
-Touchstone can also serve others with severe, long-term mental illness.
-If you have a very low income, the Pro Bono Mental Health program — available through Mental Health Connections, (970) 221-5551 — offers relief.
-Pro bono therapists and psychiatrists offer fees as low as $8 per session.
+If you have Medicaid, you can go to SummitStone, 114 Bristlecone Drive, in north Fort Collins.
+If you have a very low income, call Mental Health Connections at 970-221-5551 for help finding a therapist.
 Connections can also help you find therapists who take your insurance, or who can reduce their fees.

 The Test Drive

 Once you've narrowed it down to two or three counselors, it's time to take them for a "test drive."
-As strange as it sounds, this can be the most important step to make sure there is a good match between you and your counselor.
+This can be the most important step in making sure there is a good match between you and your counselor.
 One way to do this is to call two or three counselors to ask questions about their experience and how they might work with you.
 Some counselors even offer free or low-cost first sessions.
 Some ideas for questions to ask are given below.

 Questions to Ask a Counselor